nmill245/DND/sessions/12-Revenge_pt_3.md

 - Val is posioned... that is purpleish in color but unsure how exactly to help.
 - Need antivenom or charcoal or smth to help absorb the posion
 - Merrick and Val chat for a bit...
-- Val is gonna like ke ep to herself and be lost in thought
+- Val is gonna like keep to herself and be lost in thought
 - Talk with Nail and Fizbit although Fizbit just seems to be tinkering like normal and Nail says hes okay
 - Merrick and Nail catch up.
 Nail yells at Fizbit but no reaction comes from Nail